 - appoint the Foundation’s Director, members of the Supervisory Board and the President

-The board meets at least twice a year.
+The Supervisory Board meets at least twice a year.
 It consists of a minimum of five and a maximum of twelve members, including a Treasurer, Chair and Vice-Chair.
 Both the Chair and the Vice-Chair act as the Foundation’s Vice-Presidents.
 The President is an Extraordinary Member of the Supervisory Board.

 Members of the Supervisory Board are broadly representative of the wider Europe and of the disciplines and fields of activity related to our goals.
 They receive no remuneration for their activities on behalf of the Foundation but are entitled to reimbursement for the costs they incur in the performance of their duties.
 These reimbursements are listed and explained in the Annual Report.